mpv-player/mpv/DOCS/man/options.rst

-        Specifies the size of the resulting texture for this pass. ``szexpr`` refers to an expression in RPN (reverse polish notation), using the operators + - * / > < !, floating point literals, and references to sizes of existing texture and OUTPUT (such as MAIN.width or CHROMA.height).
-By default, these are set to HOOKED.w and HOOKED.h, respectively.
+        Specifies the size of the resulting texture for this pass. ``szexpr`` refers to an expression in RPN (reverse polish notation), using the operators + - * / > < !, floating point literals, and references to sizes of existing texture (such as MAIN.width or CHROMA.height), OUTPUT, or NATIVE_CROPPED (size of an input texture cropped after pan-and-scan, video-align-x/y, video-pan-x/y, etc. and possibly
+        prescaled).
+By default, these are set to HOOKED.w and HOOKED.h, espectively.

     WHEN <szexpr>
         Specifies a condition that needs to be true (non-zero) for the shader